Tigers vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

-- The Tigers have come away with 16 wins in the 37 contests they have been listed as the underdogs in this season.
+- The Tigers have been victorious in 16, or 42.1%, of the 38 contests they have been chosen as underdogs in this season.

+- Detroit has a record of 16-19 in games where sportsbooks have it as underdogs of at least +110 on the moneyline.

-- The moneyline set for this matchup implies the Tigers have a 51.2% chance of walking away with the win.
+- Bookmakers have implied with the moneyline set for this matchup that the Tigers have a 47.6% chance of pulling out a win.

 - The Tigers have played just two games with a spread this season and split those games 1-1 ATS.